sakshimahesh/AI-Virtual-Assistant-deep-learning-neural-networks-and-NLP/README.md

 This project is for my own efficiency and for others, so that people could get answers about me in an time efficient manner.
 I will be integrating this chatbot on a webpage using Flask and Javascript.

-And adding this product/project to my portfolio will only open up opportunities :)

 This ai chabot is based on Artifiical intelligence which comprises mainly of Deep learning, natural language processing.